 The test location of the Functional, System Level, Accessibility, Usability and Environmental testing is identified in the Unity 4.0 Summary Test Report.
 All iBeta software testing and review will be performed at iBeta's laboratory in Aurora, Colorado.
-An additional ESD test shall be conducted on the M100 at the facilities of sub-contractor Criterion Technologies, Inc. Rollinsville, Colorado.
+An ESD test shall be conducted on the M100 and all electrical tests on the DS200 at the facilities of sub-contractor Criterion Technologies, Inc. Rollinsville, Colorado.